GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 ## Developing a CuOP constraint

-If this library doesn't contain a constraint that matches your use case, you can develop a new one using the [Constraint Template Authoring Guide](./docs/adding_cuop.md).
+If this library doesn't contain a constraint that matches your use case, you can develop a new one using the [Adding Custom Organization Policy Guide](./docs/adding_cuop.md).